COMP361/f2021-hexanome-05/README.md

 ### Lobby

-The Lobby and matchmaking system used for this project was provided to the students by the teachers.
+A session-creation system and API used in this project was provided to the students by the teachers.
 This "LobbyService" can be found [here](https://github.com/kartoffelquadrat/LobbyService).
 It allows for quick creation of game sessions (in the case of this game, for up to six players) as well as game-save functionality.
 Below is a short demo of what launching a game of Elfenroads could look like:
 ![LobbyDemo](./Images/LobbyDemo.gif)

 ### Gameplay